"Picturesque Countryside

 - Catherina SCHLEICH Mar 15 1794

 - Anna Maria SCHLEICH (Oct 27 1795- Mar 20 1867 in Luxembourg City) m Peter WEIS.
 They had 17 children and incidentally, two of the them later came to the US.
-One, Nicholas WEIS (changed to WISE), 1827-1902, fought and was wounded in the Civil War in 1864, and later had the honor of guarding Lincolns body as it lay in state in the Capitol Building.
+One, Nicholas WEIS (changed to WISE), 1827-1902, fought and was wounded in the Civil War in 1864, and later had the honor of guarding Lincoln’s body as it lay in state in the Capitol Building.
 He and his brother Paul both lived and raised large families in New York.

 - Margaretha SCHLEICH (Mar 6 1797-Jan 3 1838 Boulaide) m Nicolas NEY or NEU (Jul 3 1798 Boulaide- Apr 15 1856 Boulaide) on Jan 18 1826 in Boulaide.
-They did not live at the mill.
-They had one daughter Susanne NEY (1829- 1880) born in Boulaide.
+They lived in Boulaide but not at the mill.
+Their one daughter Susanne NEY (1829- 1880) was born in Boulaide.

 - Elisabeth SCHLEICH (Sep 15 1799- ?) m Martin MERSCH of Büderscheid.
 Two children.